-READ: A Woman’s Right To Pleasure, out August 20th, pre-order here
+READ: A Woman’s Right To Pleasure, buy here

 For a long time, the conversation around female pleasure was something to be had in hushed tones.
 Turned off, when the topic of turning oneself on got “a bit much” for prudish ears.
 Thankfully, there seems to be some progression in this department.
 Such as a new ‘clit test’ that rates female pleasure in film, TV and book, an audio erotic revolution (find out more about Demi Moore’s pleasure-seeking podcast here, and Cardi B and Megan Thee Stallion’s purposely provocative ‘WAP’ (which one Vulture writer mused was lyrically like “Shakespeare by way of Pornhub.”)
 A Woman’s Right To Pleasure invites the reader on a desirable journey, through never-before-published works by Georgia O'Keeffe to Tracey Emin, alongside original essays from authors Erica Jong and Roxane Gay.
 Part art book (featuring contributions from photographers like Cindy Sherman, Marilyn Minter and Nan Goldin), part pleasure educational tool.
 A literary and visual feast to be devoured time and time again.